ycreachcadec/aws_sap_certification/README.md

 - Amazon Connect : Central d'appel as a service
 - Amazon Pinpoint est un service de communication marketing flexible et évolutif qui vous connecte avec vos clients par e-mail, SMS, notifications push
 - built-in time series analytics : utiliser TimeStreams
-- You can use WorkSpaces to provision virtual desktops for users.
+- You can use WorkSpaces to provision virtual desktops for users
 - AWS Step Functions can help coordinate a series of Lambda functions in a specific order.
 Multiple functions can be invoked sequentially, passing the output of one to the other, and/or in parallel, while the state is being maintained by Step Functions.
 - Export logs from Cloudwatch to S3 can take up to 12hours
 - GuardDuty can automatically respond to threats by taking actions such as blocking IP addresses, disabling IAM users, or sending notifications to you with the help of services like Lambda, Eventbridge, etc.